 If you want to stay within the Katherine township itself, you’ll have your very own home away from home at the St Andrews Serviced Apartments, which come with all the creature comforts at a very affordable price.
 For country comfort in town, Knotts Crossing Resort sits opposite the Katherine River, boasting beautiful tropical gardens and options for all budgets.

 Ibis Styles Katherine puts the ‘Top’ in ‘Top End’.
 Stay within driving distance of the region’s big attractions like Leliyn/Edith Falls and Katherine Gorge, in a central location in the Katherine township.
 You’re sure to enjoy this affordable and comfortable home away from home.

 Being on holiday isn’t just about seeing the sights and taking selfies.
 The people you meet while on holiday can become friends for life, and there’s no greater social hub in Katherine than Palm Court Kookaburra Backpackers.
 With a range of accommodation options including dorms and single or double rooms, you’ll find your place at Palm Court.
 There are several tours on offer, so Palm Court is the perfect place to lay your hat and explore the region.

-Around 450 kilometres west of Katherine is the Bullo River Station, one of the Territory’s finest cattle properties and a true Aussie adventure experience.
+Around 450km west of Katherine is the Bullo River Station, one of the Territory’s finest cattle properties and a true Aussie adventure experience.
 Fish for barramundi, ride horses, go quad biking or take a world-renowned helicopter tour to see the entire station from a bird’s-eye view.

 To truly experience life in the Territory, you need to spend some time on a traditional Aussie cattle station.
 Coodardie Station Stay, run by the O’Brien family, lets you dine on home-cooked meals and observe life in the Northern Territory from up close.
 Watch and learn from the family as they run the cattle station, then wind down with some billy tea and damper on the outdoor fireplace.